Jay M. Ipson: Virginia Holocaust Museum

 The Virginia Holocaust Museum was established in May 1997 in five small rooms at the old school building next to Temple Beth-el in Richmond.
 Ipson was mainly supported by Al Rosenbaum and Mark Fetter.
 Rosenbaum created the sculpture of the menorah used in the museum's logo.
+Ipson served as the museum's president and executive director until 2012.

 But the number of students wanting to attend was rising very fast and so they had to look for a new location.
 With support of Congressman Eric Cantor the government of Virginia provided an old warehouse at 2000 East Cary Street.
 After enormous efforts the new museum was opened in 2003.

 The Virginia Holocaust Museum features tours, programs, lectures, films and other events, and many of the emphasized stories are about the experiences of Holocaust survivors who reside or had resided in Richmond.
 In 2007, the Virginia Holocaust Museum celebrated its 10th anniversary.
 On Yom HaShoah in April 2008 Governor Tim Kaine opened the only originally rebuilt Nuremberg Courtroom ("Palace of Justice") in the United States as new part of the Virginia Holocaust Museum.

 Already more than 150,000 people have visited the Virginia Holocaust Museum; about 70 percent are students.
 The museum is one of many organizations worldwide where young Austrians can serve their Austrian Holocaust Memorial Service (Gedenkdienst).